 TIRES - Make sure your tires are of good quality and have sufficient tread depth to complete the driving event.

-ALIGNMENT - A good alignment can do wonders to the handling characteristics of your car.
+ALIGNMENT - A good alignment can do wonders for the handling characteristics of your car.
 I recommend searching make and model specific forums to find the alignment numbers that are recommended for tracking your car.

 SUSPENSION - Check to make sure all tie rod ends, sway bars, ball joints, wheel bearings and shock/spring mounts are properly torqued and free from play.
 Make sure your shocks aren’t leaking any fluid.